BGR / BGRi West Lafayette - Final Details

 Complete New Student Task List

-Log into the myPurdue Portal and complete any outstanding items on your New Student Task List, especially uploading your PUID card photo for your Mobile ID.
+Log into the myPurdue Portal and complete any outstanding items on your New Student Task List.

 Complete Purdue 102

 Log into Brightspace to review and complete Purdue 102.
 Completion of Purdue 102 is required before you arrive to campus.
 All students will have access to Purdue 101 and 102 through Dec.
-31, 2023.
-Students: please note that you will NOT get an email confirming your Purdue 102 completion.
-There are directions of how to navigate the resources and which action items you need to complete.
+31, 2024 to have a resource throughout their first semester.

 Upload your Photo and Download your Mobile ID Card